Drunen: Built environment

 The center of Drunen is a plaza surrounded by the Sint-Lambertuskerk ('St Lambert's church') and city hall.
-There are a number of pubs and stores also located in the middle of town.
+A number of pubs, restaurants and stores are also located in the middle of town.

-Drunen was heavily shelled by British Forces in late 1944 in the days prior to liberation and its main buildings were heavily damaged or destroyed outright.
+Drunen was heavily shelled by British Forces in late 1944 in the days prior to liberation from Nazi occupation and its main buildings were heavily damaged or destroyed outright.
 In consequence, there are few historic buildings.
 In 2007 the downtown area, including the plaza, was modernized.

 Municipal merger

 On 1 January 1997, Drunen was incorporated, along with the municipalities of Heusden and Vlijmen, into the new, enlarged municipality of Heusden, containing the towns Drunen, Elshout, Giersbergen, Heesbeen, Doeveren, Hedikhuizen, Herpt, Oud-Heusden, Heusden, Vlijmen, Nieuwkuijk and Haarsteeg.
 Some argued that this enlarged municipality should have been called the municipality of Drunen, being the biggest of the three towns.
 However, due to the historical importance of Heusden, and possibly to avoid ill-will in the almost equally large town of Vlijmen, the municipality was named after Heusden.